 U-Haul's Nicotine-Free Hiring Rule Reflects A Trend That Troubles Workers' Advocates

-When U-Haul recently announced it will no longer hire people who use nicotine in any form in the 21 states where this is legal, the Phoenix-based moving company joined a cadre of companies with nicotine-free hiring policies.
+When U-Haul recently announced it will no longer hire people who use nicotine in any form in the 21 states where such hiring policies are legal, the Phoenix-based moving company joined a cadre of companies with nicotine-free hiring policies.

-U-Haul's announcement is receiving outsized attention because nicotine-free hiring policies are more common at high-profile hospitals like Cleveland Clinic that are especially protective of their healthy image.
+U-Haul's announcement is receiving outsize attention because nicotine-free hiring policies are more common at high-profile hospitals such as Cleveland Clinic that are especially protective of their healthy image.

 Alaska Airlines has one of the oldest nicotine-free hiring policies, going back to 1985.
-But at the time, a big part of the stated reasoning is because the industry isn't conducive to taking smoke breaks.
+But at the time, a big part of the stated reasoning was that the industry isn't conducive to taking smoke breaks.

 Now, some employers are making the policy change simply citing health concerns or health care costs — even the city of Dayton, Ohio, has joined the movement.